gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

     Name        = "example"
   }

-  # Load an tags.yml file in any Terragrunt folder, or fallback to {} if none is found
+  # Load a tags.yml file in any Terragrunt folder, or fallback to {} if none is found
   override_tags     = try(yamldecode(file("${get_terragrunt_dir()}/tags.yml")), {})

   # The final tags to apply to all resources are a merge between the default tags and override tags